espm-288/website/content/assignments/final.md

 *You may choose to work with your partner or independently on the final project.
 Please indicate which clearly in your proposal.*

-Replicating results of an existing study and exploring the impact of alternative assumptions in the data preparation, statistical methods chosen etc can provide an excellent template for an analysis (you'll see more of this in units 3 & 4)

 Please create your proposal in a markdown file called `proposal.md` in the root directory of the final project repo.